 - Commitment to and support of Orchestras Live’s purpose and vision;

-- The ability to think strategically at board level and exercise sound judgement;
+- The ability to think strategically and exercise sound judgement;

-- An ability to represent their own area of expertise in the full range of board discussions;
+- An ability to reflect their own area of expertise in the full range of board discussions;

-- A clear understanding of the principles of charitable and corporate governance.
+- A clear understanding of, or willingness to undertake training to acquire, the principles of charitable and corporate governance.

 More about Orchestras Live

 Orchestras Live is a creative producer.
 Our partnerships are essential to create orchestral experiences for communities all across England, particularly in areas where cultural investment is low.
 We work with orchestras and artists, local authorities, community groups, music education hubs, venues, promoters and other stakeholders committed to ensuring inclusive access to high quality live orchestral events.
 The work is made possible through a variety of funders: statutory, local authority, commissioners and private trusts and foundations.